OutSystems/docs-product/src/manage-platform-app-lifecycle/database-replica.md

 * A subscription to Database Replica is required.
 Contact your Account Manager for provisioning.

+* The OutSystems Cloud database is SQL server.

 * You must have the OutSystems Cloud high-availability option enabled.
 Users interested in obtaining the high-availability option should contact their account team for further assistance.

 * Your primary database server must meet a minimum scalability requirement of Class 3.